 Bipolar II disorder is a bipolar spectrum disorder meaning a mental disorder that includes a range of linked conditions, sometimes also including singular symptoms and traits.

-When compared to bipolar I disorder, Bipolar II presents more frequent depressive episodes and shorter intervals of well-being.
-Bipolar II disorder is more chronic and consists of more frequent cycling than the course of bipolar I disorder.
+Compared to bipolar I disorder, Bipolar II presents more frequent depressive episodes and shorter intervals of well-being.
+In addition, bipolar II disorder is more chronic and consists of more frequent cycling than the course of bipolar I disorder.

 A major concern for individuals dealing with bipolar II is the greater risk of suicidal thoughts and behaviors when compared to Bipolar I.